 A barrier from the wind

 As a canopy will protect you from rain, it will also keep you safe from windy weather.
 Unpredictable winds can happen at any moment.
-With durable fabrics made to withstand windy weather, you will have a safe place to stay.
+With durable fabrics that withstand windy weather, you will have a safe place to stay.
 You also don’t have to worry about your gear blowing away!

 Protect yourself from the sun

-Keep your gear protected
+Keep your gear protected.

 A camping canopy can also keep your gear dry and safe during a rainstorm or even from the heat.
 Keep items accessible and dry at the same time.

 What features to look for when purchasing the best camping canopy for rain?

 A cover material that will keep you dry in the rain